LQ95/Personal/README.md

-# Personal
+# Personal/Ackermann
-This is simply the place I'll put my personal projects in from time to time
+This is an impementation of Ackermann's function in c